Nessworthy/Filter-Me/README.md

 ##Update Notes

 ###0.4 Beaver `in development`
+* Turned all documentation and code from using_underscores to camelCase to fit with jQuery.
-* `TODO` Turn filter type checking into callable functions with allowable overrides.
+* `INDEV` Turn filter type checking into callable functions with allowable overrides.
 * `TODO` Dynamic processing - If off, do all processing at start (finding all elements). if on, do it on each trigger
 * `TODO` Filter check option (on change, on keypress, etc.)
 * `TODO` Accept a string as a callback argument, will fire out a jQuery event instead of just calling the function.